SebLKMa/IEQ/README.md

 Run `db/postgres/setup.sh` to create the db tables.

 ## formulas
-This module contains the implementation of the scoring formulas as explained in [IEQ Confluence Pages](https://<TODO>.atlassian.net/wiki/spaces/RND/pages/911605897/IEQ+Index+Scoring+Methodology).
+This module contains the implementation of the scoring formulas based on IEQ Index Scoring Methodology.

 Though the IEQ has 7 metrics (temperature, humidity, CO2, VOC, PM2.5, Noise, Lighting), the implementation has been refactored to 3 main types of formulas:
 Formula | Description